Asbjoedt/CLISC/README.md

 ### Compare
 * Beyond Compare 4 (you need to purchase license, you need to install)
-* Microsoft Spreadsheet Compare, which is included in Microsoft Office Professional Plus 2013, 2016, 2019

 ## How to use
-In the terminal navigate to directory of CLISC.exe.
-To execute the program, input:
+In the terminal change directory to the folder where CLISC.exe is.
+Then, to execute the program, input:

 ```
 .\CLISC.exe [YourArgument]